adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 2:  Test default connectivity to Azure SQL

-Using the FQDN obtained in the previous step, confirm that your Azure Management Client VM can establish a connection to your SQL Server.
+Using the FQDN obtained in the previous step, confirm that your Azure Management client/mgmt VM can establish a connection to your SQL Server.
 Launch SQL Server Management Studio (SSMS) and input your SQL Server details and credentials.

 ![image](images/2a.png)